Open source darling Microsoft becomes Blender Development Fund member

 Whenever I call Microsoft an open source champion or leader, the Linux fanboys come out in droves to tell me I am wrong.
 Unfortunately for them, I am extremely correct on the subject.
 Look, I get it, Microsoft was hostile towards both the open source and Linux communities years ago, but things change.
 The Windows-maker contributes to countless open source projects while also providing Linux programs, such as Procman.
 It is time for the open source and Linux communities to soften their stance on the company -- Microsoft is not your enemy!

 Today, Microsoft proves once again that it is a friend of the open source community.
 You see, the storied company has become a Corporate Gold member of the Blender Development Fund.
 What does that mean?
-Essentially, Microsoft has handed over some of its money to help the development of popular open source program Blender --free software for 3D creators.
+Essentially, Microsoft has handed over some of its money to help the development of popular open source program Blender -- free software for 3D creators.

 "Microsoft makes use of Blender to generate synthetic 3D models and images of humans that can be used to train AI models.
 For researchers, having access to high quality free/opensource 3D software has proven to be of great benefit for scientific projects.
 To express their support, Microsoft is joining the Blender Foundation’s Development Fund as a Corporate Gold member per July 1st, 2020.
 We at Blender are very proud of this support statement, it’s another important signal that the industry migrates to open source and finds ways to contribute to it," explains Ton Roosendaal, Chairman of the Blender Foundation.